ONE CRISIS AWAY

 - How Much do you Need to Earn to Afford a Modest Apartment in Texas?
 Denton County?

-Out of Reach 2016, a report from the National Low Income Housing Coalition (NLIHC) reports that Texas is one of 21 states that use the federal minimum wage of $7.25 an hour and that in 2016, the average housing wage for a two-bedroom apartment at Texas’ average Fair Market Rent (FMR) is $17.60.
-At more than $10 above the minimum wage this means that the average Texas household needs 2.4 minimum wage earners, or 97 hours of minimum wage work per week, in order to keep up with rent.
+Out of Reach 2016, a report from the National Low Income Housing Coalition (NLIHC) reports that Texas is one of 21 states that use the federal minimum wage of $7.25 an hour and we rank 22 highest housing wage.
+In 2017 the average housing wage for a two-bedroom apartment at Texas’ average Fair Market Rent (FMR) is $18.38.
+At more than $10 above the minimum wage this means that the average Texas household at minimum wage needs to work 101 hours work per week in order to keep up with rent.
 This is challenging for a two-parent household and extraordinarily difficult for single parents, people with disabilities, elderly people, and many others.

 - The Gap: A Shortage of Affordable Homes